Harishkumar215/Password-Strength-Classifier/README.md

 ![Alt Text](https://github.com/Harishkumar215/Password-Strength-Classifier/blob/main/Figure%202021-08-29%20154533.png)

 # Model Building
-From EDA I found out that the dataset is unbalanced, I user K fold cross valation to split the train and test set and trained the model
+From EDA I found out that the dataset is unbalanced, I used K fold cross valation to split the train and test set and trained the model

 I tired different models and evaluated them using F1 score